 Before storing in the refrigerator, add another splash of pasta water to prevent clumping.

-There are so many other things that can be added to this pasta: a dollop of pesto, chopped chives, basil, toasted pine nuts, sun-dried tomatoes, extra virgin olive oil, goat cheese, chunks of feta, or even chopped olives.
+There are so many other things that can be added to this pasta: a dollop of pesto, chopped chives, fresh basil, toasted pine nuts, sun-dried tomatoes, extra virgin olive oil, goat cheese, chunks of feta, or even chopped olives.
 In colder months, chopped rosemary or sage in place of parsley would be delicious.
 Be sure to use those much more sparingly since they are quite a big stronger than most other herbs.

 It’s so easy to stir this sauce together ahead of time and store it in the fridge until you’re ready for it.
 At only 300-400 calories depending on serving size, you can have lunch, dinner, or a side dish ready in less than 15 minutes!